Michal-MK/Mura-Contribution-analysis/README.md

 ### Requirements

-Python 3.9 or higher
+Python 3.9 or higher (Lower version may also be functional, but are generally not supported)\
-Docker reasonable up to date
+Docker reasonably up to date

 1) Setup a virtual environment (All commands are run in the current directory)